adjust/adjust_anes/README.md

 #### 1. Intro

 Purpose of this Google Play Services ANE Builder is to allow users to make their custom ANE versions depening on their needs.
-Initial version of this repository makes ANE which contains just `Mobile Ads` part of Google Play Services library because that's the only part needed by `adjust SDK`.
+Initial version of this repository creates ANE which contains just `Mobile Ads` part of Google Play Services library because that's the only part needed by `adjust SDK`.
 More about Google Play Services library content can be read in [here in Table 1][google_play_services_lib_parts].